-The Department for Transport have published on 11 July 2023 National statistics for taxis and private hire throughout England.
-Data for 2023 represents the position as at 01 April 2023.
-Figures are updated every year through surveying each Licensing Authority in England.
+The Department for Transport had published on 11 July 2023 National statistics for taxis and private hire throughout England.
+Data for 2023 represented the position as at 01 April 2023.
+Figures were updated every year through surveying each Licensing Authority in England.